 It’s a good idea to keep track of your spending habits for a few months to get an idea of how much you’re spending on needs (like groceries and bills) and wants (like dining out or buying new clothes).
 How much do you have left over after you pay for those things?
 You might need to consider cutting back on unnecessary expenses, especially if you don’t have much saved to use as a down payment.
 Cutting back on a few unnecessary expenses each month can add up more quickly than you would think, and you’ll have a down payment saved much faster.

-There are several online calculators that can help you get an idea of the price range you should be looking at for your home.
 You’ll also need to remember to take into account down payment and closing costs, property tax and homeowners insurance, and mortgage insurance if your lender requires it.
 Once you know your budget, you can start looking more seriously at houses that fit both your needs and your available budget.

 Step 3: Get Pre-Approved for a Mortgage